Sirturo 100 mg tablets

 Consideration should be given to WHO guidelines when selecting the appropriate combination regimen.

-Only use SIRTURO in combination with other medicinal products to which the patient's MDR-TB isolate has been shown to be susceptible in vitro, or is likely to be susceptible.
+Only use SIRTURO in combination with other medicinal products to which the patient's isolate has been shown to be susceptible in vitro, or is likely to be susceptible.
 Refer to the Summary of Product Characteristics of the medicinal products used in combination with SIRTURO for their specific dosing recommendations.

 It is recommended that SIRTURO is administered by directly observed therapy (DOT).